NuLL3rr0r/benchmark-dod-vs-repository/README.md

 - __`bench-dod-znver2`__: Hand-tuned AVX2/FMA path optimized for __AMD Zen 2 (e.g. Threadripper 3960X)__.
 Uses dual accumulators for ILP and light prefetching, sustaining higher throughput on Zen 2’s dual FMA units.

+Each benchmark also has a `-double` variant that uses __double precision accumulation__.

+- Float versions are benchmarked at `10` million records.
+- Double versions scale up to `1` billion records without overflow and less potential drift in the SIMD variants.

 ## Clone & Build

 ```bash